 Yes, Hear For You is a fully accredited NDIS provider in all Australian States and Territories.
-In 2019, we aim to host programs in Brisbane, Canberra, Sydney, Melbourne, and in selected NDIS areas of Rural and Regional NSW, QLD, and Victoria.
+This year we aim to host programs in Brisbane, Canberra, Sydney, Melbourne, and in selected NDIS areas of Rural and Regional NSW, QLD, and Victoria.

 How can I best state my case for funding when applying to the NDIS?

 While we can’t guarantee you will receive NDIS funding to cover Hear For You workshops, when you apply, do so by requesting funding under these following support two clusters.

 Is NDIS the only way I can pay for Hear For You programs or workshops?

 There are three ways you can pay for our programs and workshops.